vpalombo/PANEV/README.md

 -   *genelist\_enrichment\_qui2014.txt*.
 The gene list containing all the 452 genes discovered by Qiu et al. (2014);

 -   *genelist\_expr\_Levy2012.txt*.
-Part of the previous gene list with the corresponding FC and p-values, from a publicly available expression results obtained by Levy et al. (2012) and used by Qiu et al. (2014);
+Part of previous gene list with the corresponding FC and p-values, from a publicly available expression results obtained by Levy et al. (2012) and used by Qiu et al. (2014);

 -   *pathlist\_expr\_Levy2012.txt*.
 The list of 1L pathways.